pushplay/dynameh/README.md

     } catch (err) {
         if (err.code === "ConditionalCheckFailedException") {
             // If this is the error code then the optimistic locking has failed
-            // and we should redo the update operation. updateMotorcycleHorsePower(motorcycleId, bhp);
+            // and we should redo the update operation (done here with recursion). updateMotorcycleHorsePower(motorcycleId, bhp);
         } else {
             throw err;